Quiatus/game-concepts/README.md

 14. Calculate total might
 15. Calculate happines based on various conditions (taxes, alerts, etc.).
 If happiness is at 0, triggers 'Riot' event.
 16. Displays all active alerts
+17. Show menu buttons based on unlocked features
-17. Re-generate DOM with the updated values
+18. Re-generate DOM with the updated values